When I was in junior high, I would rush home every day after school to tune in to the afternoon reruns of Star Trek.

 Noninvasive methods exist, but they require expensive medical instruments.

-These limitations motivated the UW team to develop the smartphone app to measure hemoglobin content in blood.
+These limitations motivated the University of Washington team to develop the smart phone app to measure hemoglobin content in blood.
 This technology is relatively inexpensive, mobile, and can yield rapid results—ideal for screening for anemia in the field.

-The UW team dubbed their app HemaApp.
+The University of Washington team dubbed their app: HemaApp.
 The app makes use of an algorithm that converts video images of the patient’s finger into a series of oscillating curves corresponding to different wavelengths of light.
 The form of these curves is influenced by the absorption of light by hemoglobin in the blood (which causes blood’s red color).
 The more hemoglobin, the greater the blood’s light absorption at certain wavelengths of light.